How to Cite AI in Legal Writing

 When you’re considering how to use and cite ChatGPT and other AI tools in legal writing, it’s key to consider their ethical implications.
 By using AI task management tools to streamline processes and assist with legal writing —rather than delegating tasks entirely to AI—you can save time and work more efficiently while still prioritizing your legal expertise and critical thinking skills on behalf of clients.

-Clio’s upcoming built-in AI assistant, Clio Duo, fits this bill.
-Coming in 2024, Clio Duo’s proprietary generative AI legal technology will function as an AI-powered partner for legal professionals.
+Clio’s built-in AI assistant, Clio Duo, fits this bill.
+Clio Duo’s proprietary generative AI legal technology functions as an AI-powered partner for legal professionals.
 You can learn more about Clio Duo here.

 Note: The information in this article applies only to U.S. practices.
 This post is provided for informational purposes only.
 It does not constitute legal, business, or accounting advice.